DataDog/docker-dd-agent/README.md

 This repository is meant to build the base image for a Datadog Agent container.
 You will have to use the resulting image to configure and run the Agent.

-Warning: Inside a container, the Datadog Agent is restricted.
-Some metrics won't be reported, some integration won't work.
-More information in our wiki: [Datadog Agent Docker container](https://github.com/DataDog/dd-agent/wiki/Docker-Containers).

 ## Quick Start